foundpriv/foundpriv.github.io/docs/index.md

 Please also post all questions on Canvas as discussions instead of sending emails.

--  **Email**: If you email your instructors, you might want to include the substring "DP Course" to begin a meaningful subject line and have tried to resolve the issue appropriately otherwise.
+-  **Email**: If you email your instructors, you might want to include the substring "[FoundPriv Course]" to begin a meaningful subject line and have tried to resolve the issue appropriately otherwise.
 For example, you should post questions about course material and homework assignments on Canvas first, and then use emails only after an appropriate amount of time has passed without a response.
 Please use your CMU email account.